robertoallende/allende/s3/frontend/src/content/software_blog/initialMessage.md

 # Software Engineering Notes

-Reflections on building and leading teams in the cloud era, from AI-first experiments to hard-earned lessons in delivering scalable, resilient systems.
+Reflections on making software in the cloud, from AI-first experiments to hard-earned lessons in delivering scalable, resilient systems.

 [Code with AI: Micromanagement is all you need](https://community.aws/content/2y6nQgj1FVuaJIn9rFLThIslwaJ) | 25/06/2025 Yes, it says micromanagement - and this time it makes sense. [→](https://community.aws/content/2y6nQgj1FVuaJIn9rFLThIslwaJ)